Mitsubishi Aircraft signs MOU for 100 SpaceJet planes

 Under the MOU, the companies target 50 firm orders and purchase rights for an additional 50 planes.

-The deliveries to the unit of Mesa Air Group (MESA.O) would begin in 2024, Mitsubishi said in a statement.
+The deliveries to the unit of Mesa Air Group would begin in 2024, Mitsubishi said in a statement.
+(Reporting by Soundarya J in Bengaluru; Editing by Shailesh Kuber)